 Runnig old systems smoothly again by relaunching a software

 Technologies as well as concepts are constantly evolving and have made enormous leaps in recent years in the development of web applications and web-based software.
-While certain concepts, processes and architectures used to be reserved for high-level languages such as JAVA or C, they have long since arrived in web development.
+While certain concepts, processes and architectures used to be reserved for high-level languages such as JAVA or C, they have long since arrived in

 However, all software has to be maintained and provided with important updates, so that these legacy systems run smoothly again after a software relaunch.
 With its server/client architecture, web-based software here benefits form its centrally maintained server, so no actions are required on the user’s systems.

-Differences between updates and upgrades
+Software updates and upgrades

 Every software and application requires continuous support and maintenance, as security holes have to be closed and new functions can be made available by new versions.